w7sst/MorseRunner/Readme.txt

       what you are missing.
     CW Speed - select the CW speed, in WPM (PARIS system) that matches your skills.
 The calling stations will call you at about the same speed.
+	  There are more speed controls under the settings menu.
     CW Pitch - pitch in Hz.
-    RX Bandwidth - the receiver bandwidth, in Hz.
+    RX Bandwidth - the receiver bandwidth.
-    Audio Recording Enabled - when this menu option is checked, MR saves the audio in the MorseRunner.wav file.
-If this file already exists, MR overwrites it.
+	    There are four ways to adjust this:
+		    1. The "RX Bandwidth" drop-down.
+		    2. Keyboard right and left arrows.
+		    3. Keyboard Ctrl + the up/down arrows
+		    4. Keyboard Ctrl and the mouse scroll wheel.

   Band Conditions
      Alex Shovkoplyas, VE3NEA, made the sound as realistic as possible,